georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 ### Notational Convention

-Here's a short overview of the notation I'll use in this and future related post to describe context-free grammars.
+Here's a short overview of the notation I'll use in this and future related posts to describe context-free grammars.

 A **context-free grammar** is a four-tuple $$G = (V, \Sigma, R, S)$$, where